redowul/pico-8-toolkit/README.md

 ---

-## Release Notes

-### 1.2

-- Token count now calculates the sum of all selected .p8 files, regardless of directory
-- Combined file export now strips `#include` statements from output

-### 1.1

-- Add interactive file selector UI
-- Add file combination and export to `.p8`
-- Add `--->8` separator for combined output
-- Add support for auto-compiling to a preset path

-### 1.0

-- Initial release
-- Live token tracking and status bar output
-- Breakdown tooltip with right-aligned counts

----

 ## License

 [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
 You are free to use, modify, and share the code within this project, with credit.
-This license does not extend to or include the icon, which is the intellectual property of (@redowul).
+This license does not extend to or include the icon, which is the intellectual property of ([@redowul](https://github.com/redowul)).

 ---